History, tourist information, and nearby accommodation

 Of these, the most popular - and one of the easiest - is the ascent of the Old Man of Coniston, the peak that rises above the village.
 There are several routes to the top, and the routes are well-trodden and easy to follow, yet still challenging enough to provide an enjoyable walk for even the most experienced fell-walker.

 Almost any walk in the area can be combined with other trails to create a much longer circular route.
 If you wonder if the ascent of the Old Man of Coniston may be too difficult for you, let me assure you that my 7-year old daughter made it, and she is not known for her enthusiasm in tackling challenging exercise!
-Your reward for the ascent are wonderful views across Coniston Water.
+Your reward for the ascent is a wonderful view across Coniston Water.

-A short distance to the north east is Tarn Hows, a famous Victorian beauty spot, where trails lead around a small lake set in a bowl of hills.
+A short distance to the north-east of Coniston is Tarn Hows, a famous Victorian beauty spot, where trails lead around a small lake set in a bowl of hills.

-Coniston is proud of the fact that it was the very first recipient of the award 'Village of the Year', in 1999.
+Coniston is proud of the fact that it was the very first recipient of the national award for 'Village of the Year', in 1999.

 Address: Coniston, Lake District, Cumbria, England

 Location: At the north west corner of Coniston Water, accessible by road from Ambleside to the north or from Torver to the south.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest